 Coaches Network: Incorporating 3x3

-With the growth in popularity of organized 3x3 basketball around the world, it’s no longer just a pick-up game.
-Furthermore, the skills that can be taught and promoted via 3x3 can just as easily carry over to the full-court, 5x5 game.
+With the growth in popularity of organized 3x3 basketball around the world, it’s no longer only a pick-up game.
+And, the skills that can be taught and developed with 3x3 are valuable lessons that apply to the full-court, five-on-five game.
 Some of the coaches who are part of the USA Basketball Coaches Network, while very successful high school basketball coaches, have also coached USA Basketball teams in 3x3 competition – Dori Oldaker led USA Basketball to gold in the women’s 3x3 basketball competition at the 2014 Youth Olympic Games in Nanjing, China.
 And so this week’s question for the Coaches Network:

 How do you incorporate 3x3 play into your practices, and what are the benefits?